For years I avoided budgeting because of how restrictive it felt. I didn’t want to feel guilty every time I spent my own money!

-One of the toughest parts about setting up a new budget is knowing how much you should be spending on everything.
+One of the toughest parts of setting up a new budget is knowing how much you should be spending on everything.
 After all, there’s no handbook that you get when you become an adult that tells you how much to spend on groceries.
 You just have to figure it out as you go.

 One of the best ways I’ve found to break up the budget is to do so by percentages.
 More specifically, I recommend the 50/30/20 budget.